Lernerville Speedway

 Lernerville Speedway is a 4/10 mile dirt oval automobile race track located in Sarver, Pennsylvania, United States.
-It is currently owned by Tomson Scrap Metal.
-Lernerville currently hosts the Lucas Oil Late Model Dirt Series and the All Star Circuit of Champions sprint car series.
-2022 will mark the 55th season for the track.
+It is currently owned by Ted Tomson who runs Tomson Scrap Metal.
+Lernerville currently hosts the Lucas Oil Late Model Dirt Series and the High Limit Racing sprint car series.
+2026 will mark the 59th season for the track.
 The track features the "Fab 4" divisions weekly on Fridays from mid April through August.
 These divisions include the "Big Three"- 410 Sprints, Super Late Models, and Big Block Modifieds, and is the only track in the country to run all three on a weekly basis.